neams-th-coe/cardinal/doc/content/tutorials/csg_to_cad.md

 The quotes around the file name in the block above are meaningful in Cubit's console and should not be omitted.
 !alert-end!

-The model should then appear in Cubit
+The model should then appear in Cubit.

 !media krusty_full_model_cubit.png
   id=krusty_full
-  style=width:40%
+  style=width:40%;margin-left:auto;margin-right:auto;halign:center

 The model can then be examined for accuracy, with the material assignments appering as groups in the model tree.